OutWooods/7-languages-prolog/README.md

 ## What is this?

-This is Week two from the book '7 Languages in 7 weeks'.
+This is week three from the book '7 Languages in 7 weeks'.
 In it you learn 7 languages...in seven weeks.
 Week 3 is Prolog.

 Each of my folders for this book follow a similar structure.
 There are 'dumps' where I just put largely unformatted notes down as I go.
 There are 'anki' files which contain questions and answers for me to memorise and there are 'questions' files which are where I do the exercises from the book and add annotations to the code.